The Full Moon In Gemini Will Be Troublesome, So You’ll Need To Exercise Patience

-November 27 brings the last full moon of spring our way.
+November 27 brings the last full moon of spring our way at 8:16 p.m.
+AEDT.
 This lunation is the final part of the events that occurred on May 30 2023, during the new moon in Gemini.
 Unfortunately, the full moon brings zero chill our way — but it’ll open our eyes to things we have overlooked in the past, even though we may not choose to believe what we see.
 Full moons bring matters to light and illuminate situations that need to evolve, and there is an opportunity to do so — only if we sincerely want to.

 Mars in Sagittarius and Saturn in Pisces create a wide T-square with the sun in Sagittarius and the moon in Gemini.
 A T-square is a fraught astrological aspect that consists of two planetary oppositions that also square a planet.
 It forms a T shape in the sky.
 In this case, the moon opposes the sun and Mars while squaring Saturn.
 T-squares can be challenging since they intensify situations and make us feel like we need to act immediately (which we don’t always need to do).
 In this case, we might feel the dominant forces in our lives are pushing us to change.
 The issue is that we aren’t quite ready to spread our wings and fly.